On the Adversarial Transferability of Generalized "Skip Connections": Conclusion

 \section{Conclusion}

 In this paper, we have identified a surprising property of the generalized ``skip connections'' used by many state-of-the-art deep models, that is, they can be easily used to generate highly transferable adversarial examples.
-To demonstrate this architectural ``weakness", we proposed the \emph{Skip Gradient Method} (SGM) to craft adversarial examples using more gradients from the skip connections via a decay factor on gradients.
-We conducted a series of transfer attack experiments not only with ResNet-like models, but also with prevailing Vision Transformers and models with length-varying paths.
-The results show that applying SGM can significantly improve the transferability crafted by existing methods.
-Further SGM can also boost state-of-the-art transferability by a huge margin in complex scenarios such as targted attacks.
-Moreover, we conduct interpretable experiments to have a closer look at SGM and intuitively explain its working mechanism that SGM changes the features used for prediction from local to global.
-Our experiments on LLMs demonstrate that the success of SGM is not limited to the vision regions.
-Our findings in this paper not only remind researchers in adversarial research to pay attention to the architectural characteristics of DNNs, but also raise new challenges for secure DNN architecture design.
+Starting from ResNet-like models in vision domains, we propose the \emph{Skip Gradient Method} (SGM), which enhances transferability by biasing backpropagation to favor gradients flowing through skip connections while attenuating those from residual modules via a decay factor.
+Further, we generalize SGM to a wide range of architectures, including Vision Transformers, models with varying-length paths (e.g., Inception, NAS-based models), and even large language models.
+Extensive experiments across these diverse settings consistently demonstrate that SGM leads to a substantial boost in adversarial transferability, including in challenging scenarios such as targeted attacks, ensemble-based attacks, and against defense-equipped models.
+In addition to empirical evaluations, we provide both theoretical analysis and interpretability-based insights to understand the mechanism behind SGM’s effectiveness.
+Our findings highlight an important link between architectural design and adversarial vulnerability, pointing toward the design of more secure and robust model architectures.